girafskind/CiscoBatchCommand/README.md

 The program will create a logfile, describing which devices that were connection attempts to, and which commands that where sent.

 # TO-DO
- - [ ] Creating possibility to push config set
+ - [x] Creating possibility to push config set
+ - [ ] The possibility to define which CSV file to load